-e.
-Selection of a trainer approved by the Kentucky Association of School Councils (KASC);

 - d.
-Selection of a trainer certified by the Kentucky Department of Education (KDE); and/or - e.
+Selection of a trainer approved by the Kentucky Association of School Councils (KASC); - e.
+Selection of a trainer certified by the Kentucky Department of Education (KDE); and/or - f.
 Requiring the trainer selected to emphasize recruiting and interviewing techniques that reflect model standards developed by KASC.